Type your paragraph here.

 A: Sure, and your information will remain private.
 You will receive updates from firstname.lastname@example.org on the Pathway.

 Q: Who is Mary?

-A: Mary Vant Hull was an amazing woman and public servant that always swore she must have been born as a bike because she loved it so much.
+A: Mary Vant Hull was an amazing woman and public servant who always swore she must have been born as a bike because she loved cycling so much.
 For over 30 years she worked on getting a path along Frontage Road between Bozeman and Belgrade.
 She died Jan 2, 2017 and her greatest wish was for the people of Gallatin Valley to come together and finish making the pathway a reality.